xmos/lib_camera/doc/2_quick_start_guide/Quick_Start_guide.rst

 Then, this image can be decoded using the python script ``python decode_raw8.py``.

 .. warning::
     Make sure xscope_fileio is installed.
-Go to the repo utils/readme.rst section for more details
+Refer to Section utils/README.rst of the repository for more information.

 1. Ensure that the camera is connected to the board
 2. Connect Power Supply and xTag debugger